-Understand the entire customer experience
+Understand the entire customer journey and touchpoints

 A customer buying your product or service is actually only one step of a long journey, created by all the moments leading up to and following the purchase.
-Your efforts in making this journey as positive as possible are all dependent on the weakest moment – a negative experience at any stage could easily lead to a lost customer.
+Your efforts in making this journey as positive as possible are all dependent on the weakest moment.
+A negative experience at any stage could easily lead to a lost customer.

 What does customer touchpoints mean?